-Before stopping the engine make sure it is in neutral and at idle speed.
+Before stopping the engine make sure it is in neutral and idle speed.
 After an outing let the engine cool down at idle speeds for a few minutes before turning the ignition off.
-Unless an emergency do not use the safety lanyard to stop the engine.
+Glance at the gauges one last time to monitor their readings.
+Do not pull on the safety lanyard verses the ignition switch to stop the engine.
+Never turn off the engine while in forward or reverse gear since water could enter the engine through the exhaust system and cause extensive damage.
+The same holds true for running the boat in reverse.
 Above all, use common sense.